jordanbray/sqisign-rust/README.md

 Once you get your repo updated, you are good to go.

+## Docs

+I have not published the documentation anywhere.
+To view it, check out the repo and use `cargo doc --open` to view it in your web browser.

 ## Safety

 I have done everything I can to make this library safe for consumption, by